Generic Name: Magnesium Sulfate heptahydrate

 Magnesium Sulfate injection should not be given unless hypomagnesemia has been confirmed and the serum concentration of magnesium is monitored.
 The normal serum level is 1.5 to 2.5 mEq/L.

-Magnesium Sulfate can cause fetal abnormalities when administered beyond 5 to 7 days to pregnant women.
+Magnesium Sulfate can cause fetal abnormalities when administered beyond 5-7 days to pregnant women.
 There are retrospective epidemiological studies and case reports documenting fetal abnormalities such as hypocalcemia, skeletal demineralization, osteopenia and other skeletal abnormalities with continuous maternal administration of Magnesium Sulfate for more than 5 to 7 days.1-10 Magnesium Sulfate injection should be used during pregnancy only if clearly needed.
-If this drug is used during pregnancy, the woman should be apprised of the potential hazard to the fetus.
+If this drug is used during pregnancy, the woman should be apprised of the potential harm to the fetus.